-Ease of Cleaning and Filing
+Ease of Use

 You should clean your feeder at least once every two weeks to limit disease or dangerous mold from spreading amongst your flying friends.
-If it's a hummingbird feeder, you'll need to scrub it (with soap and water) at least once a week, or twice if it's hot out.
+If it's a hummingbird feeder, you'll need to scrub it (with soap and water) at least once a week, twice if it's hot out.
 For frequent tasks like this, the easier, the better.

 The Woodlink Platform takes the cake here.
 Just dump out any extra seeds or debris, scrub it down, and rinse.
 The Droll Yankees Clever Clean isn't far behind, though you will need a bottle brush or a long wooden spoon, a scrubber, and some skill.
 Just pop the bottom platform off, wash it, and then tackle the tube.
 The Perky-Pet thistle feeder is similar.
-You just have to unscrew the top and bottom to access the mesh tube.
+Unscrew the top and bottom to access the mesh tube.
 It's shorter than the Droll and easier to access without special brushes.

 The Birds Choice Bear Proof feeder is the runaway durability winner.
 We can't find a weak point in this 9+ lb steel fortress.
-That obviously works well for bears, but it's a good investment in general.
+That works well for bears, but it's a good investment in general.
 With no plastic parts to crack in the sun, this model is built for longevity.